cscart/docs/en/user_guide/addons/gdpr/compliance.rst

    * **Privacy policy page**—determines at what page from the list on the **Website → Pages** you will have your privacy policy.

    The add-on's settings also have the **GDPR** tab; there you'll be able to choose where to show the notifications about personal data processing, and edit the texts of those notifications.
-We'll do it later, in step 3.
+We'll do it later, in Step 4.

 #.
 Click **Save**.